trjohnny/automatic-memory/README.md

 These results highlight the substantial performance advantage of C++, especially when utilizing C++'s vectors compared to Python lists.
 Python execution time is notably higher, approximately 433 times slower than C++.
 The performance improves when utilizing optimized libraries like Scipy and Numpy, leveraging C++ in the background for enhanced efficiency.

+## Statistics analysis

+This section provides an analysis of the performance results obtained from testing a custom C++ dataset implementation against Pandas operations in Python.
+The tests were conducted to measure the time efficiency of basic statistical operations and row filtering tasks on a dataset.
+The focus is on the design choices regarding the Python wrapper class, new functionalities like map and filter, and the bindings to the C++ library.

+### Features

+- Python Wrapper for C++ Dataset: Offers a seamless Python interface to a robust C++ dataset implementation, supporting statistical analysis and data manipulation methods.
+- Visualization and Statistical Tools: Enables correlation matrix visualization and provides essential statistical functions like mean, median, and variance directly in Python.
+- Performance Comparison: Includes functionality to compare the performance of dataset operations between native Python (Pandas) and the C++ backed Python implementation.
+- Data Manipulation: Introduces map_column and filter_rows methods for dynamic data manipulation, offering a Pythonic way to apply functions and filter data in datasets.

+### Design choices: Bindings

+1. A Python-C++ interface was created using Pybind11, a lightweight header-only library that exposes C++ types in Python and vice versa.
+This allows the existing C++ dataset implementation to be utilized directly from Python.
+2. Bindings were specifically designed for the dataset operations, ensuring that the complex data structures and algorithms of the C++ codebase could be accessed and manipulated from Python.

+### Design choices: Wrapper python class

+1. The Python wrapper class PyDataset was created to provide a Pythonic interface to the underlying C++ dataset functionalities.
+It acts as a facade over the C++ implementation, making it more accessible and easier to use from Python.
+2. The wrapper class ensures that data types and structures are seamlessly converted between Python and C++, abstracting away the complexity of direct C++ interaction.
+This includes handling conversions between Eigen matrices and Numpy arrays, iterating over the dataset, and exposing property-like access to dataset characteristics.
+3. Enhancements like the display_correlation_matrix method were added to integrate with Python's rich ecosystem, allowing for direct visualization using libraries like Matplotlib and Seaborn.

+### Discussion: Ease of Use vs. Performance
+* The introduction of a Python wrapper class and binding to an existing C++ implementation aimed to balance ease of use with the performance benefits of C++.
+While C++ is known for its efficiency, Python's ease of use and vast ecosystem of data science libraries are unparalleled.
+* By providing a familiar Pythonic interface to the robust C++ dataset operations, users can leverage the speed of compiled code without extensive knowledge of C++ or the burden of dealing with its complexity for data manipulation and analysis tasks.
+### Discussion: Performance Balance:
+* The performance discrepancy noted between the custom C++ implementation (even when accessed via Python) and Pandas is a reflection of the highly optimized nature of Pandas, which is written in Cython and C. These optimizations are specifically tailored for data manipulation tasks and are the result of years of development and refinement.
+* While the custom C++ implementation provides an opportunity for fine-tuned optimizations and potentially faster execution for certain operations, achieving and surpassing the performance of Pandas requires significant effort in optimization, algorithm selection, and possibly parallelization.

 ## Team Collaboration
 ### Giovanni Coronica [giovanni.coronica@gmail.com]
 - Bound and extended the Statistics library.